MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 The rules are as follows:

-1. If a cmdlet is only made visible in one role, it will be visible to the user with any applicable parameter constraints.
+1. If a cmdlet is only made visible in one role, it is visible to the user with any applicable parameter constraints.
-2. If a cmdlet is made visible in more than one role, and each role has the same constraints on the cmdlet, the cmdlet will be visible to the user with those constraints.
+2. If a cmdlet is made visible in more than one role, and each role has the same constraints on the cmdlet, the cmdlet is visible to the user with those constraints.
-3. If a cmdlet is made visible in more than one role, and each role allows a different set of parameters, the cmdlet and all of the parameters defined across every role will be visible to the user.
-If one role doesn't have constraints on the parameters, all parameters will be allowed.
+3. If a cmdlet is made visible in more than one role, and each role allows a different set of parameters, the cmdlet and all the parameters defined across every role are visible to the user.
+   If one role doesn't have constraints on the parameters, all parameters are allowed.
-4. If one role defines a validate set or validate pattern for a cmdlet parameter, and the other role allows the parameter but does not constrain the parameter values, the validate set or pattern will be ignored.
+4. If one role defines a validate set or validate pattern for a cmdlet parameter, and the other role allows the parameter but does not constrain the parameter values, the validate set or pattern is ignored.
-5. If a validate set is defined for the same cmdlet parameter in more than one role, all values from all validate sets will be allowed.
+5. If a validate set is defined for the same cmdlet parameter in more than one role, all values from all validate sets are allowed.
-6. If a validate pattern is defined for the same cmdlet parameter in more than one role, any values that match any of the patterns will be allowed.
+6. If a validate pattern is defined for the same cmdlet parameter in more than one role, any values that match any of the patterns are allowed.
 7. If a validate set is defined in one or more roles, and a validate pattern is defined in another role for the same cmdlet parameter, the validate set is ignored and rule (6) applies to the remaining validate patterns.